blableblup/gofish/README.md

-Leaderboards for gofish in breadworms chat.
+Unofficial leaderboards for gofish in breadworms chat.